 Hard and soft skills for nursing resumes:

-ACLS Patient and family relations
+Patient and family relations Patient assessment and monitoring

-Clinical operations Patient education
+Patient education Patient-centered care

-EMR Task prioritization
+Task prioritization Team leadership

-Medication administration Vital signs monitoring
+Vital signs monitoring Wound care

 Build Your Resume